KotaHemanthUC/awesome-behavioral-interviews/README.md

 Imagine Situation questionnaire : Can hit more leadership qualities

 Based on past history question : Can hit little less leadership qualities.

+If your answer covers small set of leadership qualities, pace it faster.

+Coachable

+Doesn't fuck with other people

+Don't ruffle any feathers with seniors

+Data points

+Stand up for right

+Technical Skills

+Likeable

+Focus more what you did.